CliffordMorin/professional-README-generator/README.md

 ## Description

-  Creates a professional readme using node command line.
+  This is a command-line application that dynamically generates a professional README.md file from a user's input using inquirer.js.
+Languages used in this application are JavaScript ES6, inquirer.js, JSON, and node.js.

 ## Table of Contents
   * [Installation](#installation)